 A niche basically means that you are committing to focusing your blog on one topic.
 Maybe that means gardening, cars, photography, food etc.

 Sub-niches can be even more beneficial to growing your business but can be a lot tougher to come up with material to write about.
+Getting really specific about your topic can be extremely helpful to both you and your readers.

-At the end of the day having a niche all boils down to the benefits you get from Google and other search engine platforms.
+At the end of the day having a niche, all boils down to the benefits you get from Google and other search engine platforms.

 When you consistently blog about one thing on your website then Google starts to see you as an expert in that area.
 You are more likely to get more views and be boosted to the top of the search results.